yuanzh/aspect_adversarial/synthetic/README.md

 ### Result

-  - The adversarial model should be able to perform almost perfectly (100% accuracy) on all the four synthetic datasets.
+  - The adversarial model can perform almost perfectly (100% accuracy) on all the four synthetic datasets.
   - Sometimes the model will fail due to the randomness in word2vec.
 Rerun the data generator or word2vec in this case.

 ### Todo